swift-conductor/conductor-ui/README.md

 ## Conductor UI

 The UI is a standard `create-react-app` React Single Page Application (SPA).
-To get started, with Node 14 and `yarn` installed, first run `yarn install` from within the `/ui` directory to retrieve package dependencies.

-For more information regarding CRA configuration and usage, see the official [doc site](https://create-react-app.dev/).
+To get started, with Node 14 and `npm` installed, first run `npm install` to retrieve package dependencies.
+For more information regarding the `create-react-app` configuration and usage, see the official [doc site](https://create-react-app.dev/).

-> ### For upgrading users
->
-> The UI is designed to operate directly with the Conductor Server API.
-A Node `express` backend is no longer required.

 ### Development Server

-To run the UI on the bundled development server, run `yarn run start`.
+To run the UI on the bundled development server, run `npm run start`.
 Navigate your browser to `http://localhost:5000`.

 #### Reverse Proxy configuration